particle-iot/spark-sdk-ios/README.md

 - Invoke functions on devices
 - Publish events from the mobile app and subscribe to events coming from devices *(New!)*

-All cloud operations take place asynchronously and use the well-known completion blocks (closures for swift) design pattern for reporting results allowing you to build beautiful responsive apps for your Particle products and projects. iOS Cloud SDK is implemented as an open-source Cocoapod library.
+All cloud operations take place asynchronously and use the well-known completion blocks (closures for swift) design pattern for reporting results allowing you to build beautiful responsive apps for your Particle products and projects. iOS Cloud SDK is implemented as an open-source Cocoapod static library and also as Carthage dynamic framework dependancy.
 See [Installation](#installation) section for more details.
 It works well for both Objective-C and [Swift](#support-for-swift-projects) projects.

 **Rebranding notice**

 Spark has been recently rebranded as Particle.
 Code currently refers to `SparkCloud` and `SparkDevice`, this will soon be replaced with `ParticleCloud` and `ParticleDevice`.
 A new Cocoapod library will be published and current one will be deprecated and point to the new one.
 This should not bother or affect your code.

 **Beta notice**

 This SDK is still under development and is currently released as Beta.
 Although tested, bugs and issues may be present.
 Some code might require cleanup.
 In addition, until version 1.0 is released, we cannot guarantee that API calls will not break from one Cloud SDK version to the next.
 Be sure to consult the [Change Log](https://github.com/spark/spark-sdk-ios/blob/master/CHANGELOG.md) for any breaking changes / additions to the SDK.

+**Major/breaking changes in v0.4.0 notice**

+If you're new to Particle iOS SDK feel free to skip this notice, if you're upgrading please read this section thoroughly.
+Some major and breaking changes have been incorporated into release v0.4 of the Particle iOS SDK, here's the list:

+#### 1) Carthage support!

+The SDK is now also available as a [Carthage](https://github.com/Carthage/Carthage) dependency.
+This should solve many issues SDK users has been reporting with mixing Swift dependencies in their projects and having to use the `use_frameworks!` directive in the `Podfile` -  that flag is required for any dynamic library, which includes anything written in Swift.
+The previously static library would not play nicely with those.
+For additional information on how to install the Particle iOS SDK as a Carthage framework dependency check out the updated [Installation](#installation) section.

+#### 2) Nullability - even better Swift interoperability!

+One of the great things about Swift is that it transparently interoperates with Objective-C code, both existing frameworks written in Objective-C and code in your app.
+However, in Swift there’s a strong distinction between optional and non-optional references, e.g. `NSView` vs. `NSView?`, while Objective-C represents boths of these two types as `NSView *`.
+Because the Swift compiler can’t be sure whether a particular `NSView *` is optional or not, the type is brought into Swift as an implicitly unwrapped optional, NSView!.
+In previous Xcode releases, some Apple frameworks had been specially audited so that their API would show up with proper Swift optionals.
+Starting Xcode 6.3 there's support for this on your own code with a new Objective-C language feature: nullability annotations.
+The new nullability annotations have been integrated into the Particle iOS Cloud SDK library so now it plays more nicely with Swift projects.

+*Breaking change* your code will have to be updated - all SDK callbacks now return real optionals (`SparkDevice?`) instead of implicitly unwrapped optionals (`SparkDevice!`).
+See updated Swift examples below.
+Basically only simple change required from you the SDK user: to replace your callback argument types from `!` suffix to `?` suffix.

+#### 3) AFNetworking 3.0

+AFNetworking is a networking library for iOS and Mac OS X. It's built on top of the Foundation URL Loading System, extending the powerful high-level networking abstractions built into Cocoa.
+It has a modular architecture with well-designed, feature-rich APIs.
+The Particle Cloud SDK has been relying on this useful library since the beginning, version 3.0 was released not long ago that contained some breaking changes, the main change from 2.x is that `NSURLConnectionOperation` was removed all together and `NSURLSessionDataTask` was introduced instead - it is used to invoke network access.
+The major change in Particle iOS Cloud SDK is that now every SDK function will return the (`NSURLSessionDataTask`)[https://developer.apple.com/library/prerelease/ios/documentation/Foundation/Reference/NSURLSessionDataTask_class/index.html] object that can be queried by the app developer for further information about the status of the network operation.
+Refer to the Apple docs link above for further information on how to use it.
+Code changes are optional and if you've been ignoring the return value (since it was `void`) of the SDK functions before you can keep doing so, alternatively you can now make use of the `NSURLSessionDataTask` object as described.

+#### 4) Electron support

+The [Electron](https://store.particle.io/#electron), our cellular development kit for creating connected products that work anywhere has been released!
+Particle iOS Cloud SDK supports it fully, no code changes required!

 ## Getting Started